Juris Doctor: Creation of the Juris Doctor

 After the 1930s, the LLB and the JD degrees co‑existed in some American law schools.
 Some law schools, especially in Illinois and the Midwest, awarded both (like Marquette University, beginning in 1926), conferring JD degrees only to those with a bachelor's degree (as opposed to two or three years of college before law school), and those who met a higher academic standard in undergraduate studies, finishing a thesis in their third year of law school.
 Because the JD degree was no more advantageous for bar admissions or for employment, the vast majority of Marquette students preferred to seek the LLB degree.

-As more law students entered law schools with previously awarded bachelor's degree degrees in the 1950s and 1960s, a number of law schools may have introduced the JD to encourage law students to complete their undergraduate degrees.
+As more law students entered law schools with previously awarded bachelor's degrees in the 1950s and 1960s, a number of law schools may have introduced the JD to encourage law students to complete their undergraduate degrees.
 As late as 1961, there were still 15 ABA-accredited law schools in the United States which awarded both LLB and JD degrees.
 Thirteen of the 15 were located in the Midwest, which may indicate regional variations in the United States.